+The applicant, owner, or operator of a WECS in a Wind Park shall provide the actual total energy output of the Wind Park and a report to the Township annually.
+If actual or estimated energy output for each individual WECS within the Wind Park is available, then it shall be provided annually in the same report.

-The applicant shall prepare a decommissioning plan, decommissioning agreement and decommissioning bond for submittal to the Township Board for review prior to issuance of the special use permit.
+The applicant, owner, or operator shall prepare a decommissioning plan, decommissioning agreement, and decommissioning bond for submittal to the Township Board for review prior to issuance of the special use permit.
 Under the plan, agreement and bond, all structures and facilities shall be removed, including all above and below ground materials and removed offsite for disposal.
 No concrete, piping and other materials may be left in place.
 The ground must be restored to its original condition within 180 days of abandonment.
-The cost of such removal, decommissioning and restoration shall be borne solely by the applicant or its successor(s) or assign(s).
+The cost of such removal, decommissioning and restoration shall be borne solely by the applicant, owner, or operator or its successor(s) or assign(s).

-Continuing Security and Escrow: If any WECS is approved for construction under this Ordinance, the applicant shall be required to post continuing security and a continuing escrow deposit prior to commencement of construction, which shall remain in effect until the WECS has been finally removed, as provided below:
+Continuing Security and Escrow: If any WECS is approved for construction under this Ordinance, the applicant, owner, or operator shall be required to post continuing security and a continuing escrow deposit prior to commencement of construction, which shall remain in effect until the WECS has been finally removed, as provided below:

-Continuing Security: If a special use permit is approved pursuant to this section, the Township Board shall require security in the form of a cash deposit or irrevocable letter of credit in a form, amount, time and duration deemed acceptable to the Township, which will be furnished by the applicant to the Township in order to ensure full compliance with this Ordinance and all conditions of approval.
+Continuing Security: If a special use permit is approved pursuant to this section, the Township Board shall require security in the form of a cash deposit or irrevocable letter of credit in a form, amount, time and duration deemed acceptable to the Township, which will be furnished by the applicant, owner, or operator to the Township in order to ensure full compliance with this Ordinance and all conditions of approval.
 When determining the amount of each required security, the Township may also require an annual cost escalator or increase based on the Consumer Price Index (or other appropriate cost index).
 Such financial guarantee shall be deposited or filed with the Township Clerk after a special use permit has been approved but before construction commences within the Wind Park.
 At a minimum, the financial guarantee shall be in an amount determined by the Township to be reasonably sufficient to have each WECS fully removed (and all components properly disposed of and the land returned to its original state) should such structure or structures become abandoned, dangerous or obsolete, or not in compliance with this ordinance or the special use permit.
 Such financial security shall be kept in full force and effect during the entire time a WECS exists or is in place, and such financial security shall be irrevocable and non-cancelable (except by the written consent of both the Township and the then-owner of the WECS).